Academic services are designed to assist students with disabilities in meeting all university academic requirements.

 Students may use any of the following options individually or in combination with each other:

-- Notetaking Express is a third third-party service that provides a set of professional typed notes from a live subject specialist Note Taker.
+- Notetaking Express is a third third-party service that provides a set of professionally typed notes from a live subject specialist Note Taker.
 Students record and upload lectures using the free Note Taking Express app on a smartphone.
 This service assigns a consistent note-taker throughout the semester for the course, allows the user to upload photos of any visual materials from the lecture, or even upload power-points or videos shown in class.

 - Access to Teaching Materials Some instructors choose to share materials such as lecture notes, power-points, or recorded lectures.